 The Porsche Cayenne is attractive inside and remarkably comfortable given its handling capabilities

-Remarkably, the Cayenne balances its impressive performance and handling with a relaxed demeanor when all you want to do is cover miles effortlessly.
+Remarkably, the Cayenne balances its impressive performance and handling with a relaxed demeanour when all you want to do is cover miles effortlessly.
 At motorway speeds, it conceals the noise kicked up by those huge tyres very convincingly and wind noise from around the windscreen and mirrors isn't too noticeable either.
 Thanks to its air suspension, the ride is smooth on most surfaces, too.
 It's firm rather than floaty, but bumps are absorbed very well, which is surprising given the heavy SUV's cornering agility.